 The Froude number of solid combustible and liquid pool fires is typically of the order of one.
-The validated range for Heskestad’s plume centerline temperature correlation reported in Reference 40 is 0.2 ≤ ≤ 9.1.
-Table 6..gives the calculated minimum and maximum fire diameters (Dmin and Dmax) corresponding to the upper and lower limit, respectively, of the validated range for the HRRs of .
-Table 6..also provides the diameter for = 1 (D=1).
+The validated Q* range for Heskestad’s plume centerline temperature correlation reported in Reference 40 is 0.2 ≤ Q* ≤ 9.1.
+Table 6.3.5 gives the calculated minimum and maximum fire diameters (Dmin and Dmax) corresponding to the upper and lower limit, respectively, of the validated range for the 98th percentile HRRs of electrical enclosures.
+Table 6.3.5 also provides the diameter for Q* = 1 (DQ*=1).

 The recommendation in Reference 31 to determine the fire diameter based on the area of the top surface of electrical enclosures complicates the development of generic vertical ZOI tables and plots, since it adds another independent variable.
 Some licensees transitioning to NFPA 805 via 10 CFR 50.48(c) addressed this problem by assuming a fixed Froude number of one.
-The same assumption was made in the development of pertinent ZOI tables and plots for the Fire Protection SDP update, since it leads to reasonably conservative (i.e., small) fire diameters, as shown in Table 6...
+The same assumption was made in the development of pertinent ZOI tables and plots for the Fire Protection SDP update, since it leads to reasonably conservative (i.e., small) fire diameters, as shown in Table 6.3.5.